couchbaselabs/cbl-realm-template-app-swiftui-todo/README.md

 config.continuous = true
 ```

+> [!TIP]
+>The Couchbase Lite SDK [Replication Configuration](https://docs.couchbase.com/couchbase-lite/current/swift/replication.html#lbl-cfg-repl) API also supports [filtering of channels](https://docs.couchbase.com/couchbase-lite/current/swift/replication.html#lbl-repl-chan) to limit the data that is replicated to the device.
+>

 Authentication to App Services is added to  sync information based on the current authenticated user.

 ```swift